-- 1. Choose SmartPower from the Tools menu - 2.
-Click the SmartPower icon in the Designer toolbar - 3.
-Click the SmartPower button in Designer design flow

-When you launch SmartPower for the first time, all clocks are assigned a frequency of 10 MHz by default.
+- 1. Choose SmartPower from the Tools menu. - 2.
+Click the SmartPower icon in the Designer toolbar. - 3.
+Click the SmartPower button in Designer design flow. - Note: When you launch SmartPower for the first time, all clocks are assigned a frequency of 10 MHz by default.
 In addition, SmartPower sets all data frequencies to 1 MHz.
-In order for you to accurately measure the power consumption of a design, you must specify the target clock and data frequencies.
+To accurately measure the power consumption of a design, you must specify the target clock and data frequencies.